liammachado/CubeSolver/README.md

 This means first turn the right face 180 degrees, then turn the back face 90 degrees counter-clockwise, then turn the top face 180 degrees, etc.

 The program uses the Thistlewaite algorithm, which splits the state of the cube into 4 phases.
+Phase 1 orients all of the edges.
+Phase 2 orients all of the corners and places the UD-slice edges into the UD slice.
+Phase 3 fixes the parity of the edges and corners, places the corners into their correct tetrads, places the LR-slice edges into the LR slice, and places the BF-slice edges into the BF-slice.
+Finally, Phase 4 solves the cube.